Matrix831/WifiFishPortal/README.md

 sudo python3 main.py --select-interface

-This will detect wireless adapters and save your choice to config.json.
+This will detect wireless adapters and save your choice.

 3. Start the Access Point:
-This must be run as root to manage network interfaces and iptables.

-# Make sure your captive portal web server is running on port 8080
+This must be run as root.
+Make sure your own captive portal web server is running on the configured port!

 sudo python3 main.py --start-ap

 This will:

-Generate hostapd.conf and dnsmasq.conf.
+Generate hostapd.conf and dnsmasq.conf

-Configure iptables rules.
+Configure all the iptables rules

-Start the hostapd and dnsmasq services.
+Start the hostapd and dnsmasq services

 4. Stop the Access Point:

 sudo python3 main.py --stop-ap

-This will kill the AP processes and clean up all iptables rules.
+This kills all processes and cleans up the iptables rules.